Concordium/concordium.github.io/source/testnet/net/guides/run-node-macos.rst

    (replacing ``/path/to/baker-credentials.json`` with the actual file path).

 #.
-Edit the service file as an administrator: ``/Library/Concordium
+Edit the service file as an administrator.
+The service file is found here: ``/Library/Concordium
    Node/LaunchDaemons/software.concordium.testnet.node.plist``

 #.
 In the *EnviromentVariables* section of the file add the following::